kdgregory/log4j-aws-appenders/README.md

   this logger, set the system property `log4j.configDebug` to `true` (note that the internal logger always writes messages to StdErr).

+Is there any way to see how the appenders are configured in a running program?

+> You can enable [JMX reporting](docs/jmx.md) to see which appenders are in use, how they are configured (including any substitutions), how many messages they've sent, and the last error (if any) they encountered.

 What are all these messages from `com.amazonaws` and `org.apache.http`?

 > You attached the AWS appender to your root logger.
 There are two solutions: the first